stevejarvis/stevejarvis.github.io/_posts/2025-6-10-when-readonly-isnt-immutable.md

 If you know where this is going (that read-only permissions don't apply to sockets and there's some serious goodies in `/var/`) then there's nothing too surprising coming up.
 If not, buckle up because we're going to use a seemingly innocent manifest to escape from a Kubernetes container and write some files on the host! :rocket:

-_And obligatory but important: Use information here only in systems you have permission to operate on._
+_And obligatory but important: Use information here only for systems you have permission to operate on._

 # The Breakout